-- 1) Start Condor_Tiles. - In the "Landscape" box, choose the folder you just created above. - Some settings: Imagery/Tiles, Tile Zoom/16, Tile size/8192, GeoData/OSM.
+- 1) Start Condor\Tiles. - In the "Landscape" box, choose the folder you just created above. - Some settings: Imagery/Tiles, Tile Zoom/16, Tile size/8192, GeoData/OSM.
 DXT/DXT1 - On just the first run you need to define several paths.
 Using the '...' buttons to set:

-Condor_Path → Set it to the location of your Condor2 install, usually C:\Condor2
+Condor\Path $\rightarrow$ Set it to the location of your Condor2 install, usually C:\Condor2 Condor LE (Landscape Editor) $\rightarrow$ Where you installed the Condor landscape toolkit.

 GDAL library Path → This is a geodata processing package that was installed as part of QGIS.
-If you've installed QGIS 2.18 you should find this path: C:\Program Files\QGIS 2.18\bin If you're having a hard time finding it, do a Windows search for gdalwarp.exe in the tutorial.
+If you've installed QGIS 2.18 you should find this path: C:\Program Files\QGIS 2.18\bin If you're having a hard time finding it, do a Windows search for gdalwarp.exe imagery.
+For now just type in the path: C:\allmapsoft\gsmd -- we'll install the software later in the tutorial.

-Texture Compressor Path → This should point to the install directory for compressonator.
+Texture Compressor Path $\rightarrow$ This should point to the install directory for compressonator.

-Download combiner path → This will become important later when we download satellite imagery.
-For now just type in the path: C:\allmapsoft\gsmd -- we'll install the software later
+Download combiner path → This will become important later when we download satellite